 The UW MSTP curriculum includes the medical school curriculum, the graduate school courses of each student’s chosen department, and MSTP-specific courses designed to integrate the clinical and research years.
 Students typically complete the program in 8 years.

-- January-March of year 2: USMLE Step 1 /Begin PhD studies
+- January-March of Year 2: USMLE Step 1 /Begin PhD studies or additional rotation

-- Years 7 and 8: Medical school clerkships.
-MD awarded at the end of this period.
+- Years 7 and 8: Medical school clerkships (MS3 and MS4) – MD awarded at the end of this period.

 Typical time in the program is 8 years.

 MSTP Specific courses include:

 As scientific knowledge and its medical application is very dynamic, it is important that students learn new developments through peer and faculty presentation of new and interesting research studies and journal articles.
 This course consists of literature review and faculty and student presentations of research.
 The course meets weekly at dinner time throughout the school year.
 First and second year MSTP students each identify and present and article in journal club format.
 The presenting student leads a critical review and discussion of the manuscript, including background information setting the stage for the article under discussion.
 One meeting each month will be held in the setting of a meeting to which the entire MSTP student population, including students in the graduate and clerkship phases of the program, is invited.
 At these monthly meetings, one student and one faculty speaker each present their latest research findings to the group.
 Course is credit/no-credit.

 Years 1 & 2 School of Medicine Foundation Curriculum